Tigers vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has 13 doubles, two triples, eight home runs, 24 walks and 43 RBI (64 total hits).
-He has swiped seven bases.
+- Semien has collected 65 hits with 13 doubles, two triples, eight home runs and 25 walks.
+He has driven in 44 runs with seven stolen bases.

-- Semien will look for his 18th straight game with a hit in this contest.
-In his last 10 games he is batting .304 with four doubles, two triples, a home run, a walk and eight RBI.
+- Semien hopes to build on an 18-game hitting streak in this matchup.
+During his last 10 games he is batting .318 with four doubles, a triple, a home run, two walks and nine RBI.

 Semien Recent Games